aiven/aiven-docs/docs/products/mysql/howto/migrate-db-to-aiven-via-console.md

 The console migration tool provides 2 migration methods:

--   **(Recommended) Continuous migration:** Used by default in the tool and taken as a method to follow in this guide.
+-   **(Recommended) Continuous migration:** Used by default in the tool and taken as the reference method.
 This method uses logical replication so that data transfer is possible not only for existing data in the source database when triggering the migration but also for any data written to the source database during the